WTheKnight/games/README.md

-# games
+# These are games either for classes or personal projects
-short or long or w.i.p games
+Shortform, Longform, or W.I.P builds for games.

+don't use my stuff unless express permission.
+Thanks!